djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-01-linear_algebra_01.md

 def v_smul(s: scalar, a: vector) -> vector:
-    """
-    returns scalar multiplication of vector
+    """returns scalar multiplication of vector"""
-    """

     res: vector = [s * v for v in a] return res